Department website: http://www.umsl.edu/divisions/artscience/psychology/index.html

 PSYCH 7434 Foundations of Clinical Interventions: 3 semester hours

-Prerequisites: Admittance to Clinical Psychology program.
+Prerequisites: Admission to Clinical Psychology program.
 This course focuses on conceptual and methodological issues that are central to the development, evaluation and application of interventions in clinical psychology.
 Topics include efficacy and effectiveness research, introduction to theories of behavior change, and applications with specific populations.

 PSYCH 7439 Summer Supervision: 1 semester hour

 Prerequisites: PSYCH 7431.
 Supervised experience in clinical practice at all graduate year levels during the summer months.
 Can be repeated for credit.

 PSYCH 7442 Seminar: Cognitive and Behavioral Interventions: 3 semester hours

 Prerequisites: PSYCH 7434.
 This course focuses on the theory and practice of cognitive-behavioral interventions in the field of clinical psychology.